 3.Set time limits

-If you’re concerned about your kids’ online activity, make sure you only let them play at times when you can be around and check in on them every now and then, and set time limits so you don’t need to worry about them gaming their life away.
+If you’re concerned about your kids’ online activity, make sure you only let them play at times when you can be around and check in on them.
+Set time limits so you don’t need to worry about them gaming their life away.
 They’ll hate that, of course, but that’s all part of being a parent, right?

 4.Check game ratings

-If you really want to know what goes on in the vast universe of online gaming, you’d do well to jump on yourself and spend some time getting familiar with different games and the online worlds they inhabit.
-Not only will you be able to decide for yourself what is and what isn’t appropriate, but by understanding the games your kids are playing, you’ll be in a much better position to engage with them on the subject.
+If you really want to know what goes on in the vast universe of online gaming, you’d do well to jump on yourself.
+Spend some time getting familiar with different games and the online worlds they inhabit.
+Not only will you be able to decide for yourself what is and isn’t appropriate, you’ll understand the games your kids are playing and be in a much better position to engage with them on the subject.
 After all, kids are passionate about these games, and showing a genuine interest is no different to showing an interest in anything else your kids might enjoy doing.